 - You may not sell tobacco products via a tobacco vending machine, unless the vending machine:

 - can only be unlocked in order to make a sales transaction for or by those who are 18 or older

 - is indoors and can be seen by the owner or staff

 - You are not allowed to advertise for any smoking implements, whether or not they contain tobacco, and including the e-cigarette.

-- The sale of e-cigarettes without nicotine to youth under 18 is prohibited.
+- The sale of e-cigarettes without nicotine to under-18 year olds is prohibited.

-- The sale non-nicotine-containing refill fluids and herbal mixes without nicotine for the waterpipe to youth under 18 is prohibited.
+- The sale non-nicotine-containing refill fluids and herbal mixes without nicotine for the waterpipe to under-18 year olds is prohibited.